Electoral Registration Officer PN

-International transfers - should it be necessary to transfer personal information outside the European Economic Area it will only be transferred to a third country or international organisation which the European Commission has decided has appropriate safeguards, including binding corporate rules.
+International transfers - should it be necessary to transfer personal information outside the UK it will only be transferred to a third country or international organisation which has appropriate safeguards, including binding corporate rules.

 Retention period - I keep your personal information for the minimum period necessary.
 The information outlined in this Privacy Notice will be kept in accordance with the retention

 period(s) referred to in my Information Asset Register unless exceptional circumstances require longer retention eg: pending legal action.
 All information will be held securely and disposed of confidentially.

 Canvass Reform – please refer to my Canvass Reform Privacy Notice for details on how I will use your information for the canvass reform data test.

 - Right of access - you can make a request to see the information I hold about you by submitting a subject access request.
 If you wish to see a copy of your personal information, please email@example.com or write to me at the above address

 - Right to rectification- if your details change, or you believe I am processing inaccurate information about you, you can ask me to change it.
 Factual inaccuracies will be amended promptly but there may be instances where I am unable to change a record, such as where there is a difference of opinion on a comment made during a meeting.
 However, in such cases, a note will be placed on file to make sure your views are recorded.
 If you wish to amend inaccurate information, please contact firstname.lastname@example.org or write to me at the above address